nojaf/telplin/docs/docs/motivation.md

 ### Compilation improvement

-In [dotnet/fsharp#13737](https://github.com/dotnet/fsharp/pull/13737), a similar feature was introduced to optimized the compiler.
+In [dotnet/fsharp#13737](https://github.com/dotnet/fsharp/pull/13737), a similar feature was introduced to optimize the compiler.
 If an implementation file is backed by a signature file, the verification of whether the implementation and its signature match will be done in parallel.
 This can be enabled by adding `<OtherFlags>--test:ParallelCheckingWithSignatureFilesOn</OtherFlags>` to your `fsproj`.

 ## Why this tool?